Chapter 1 Mathematical preliminaries

 1.2 Centring and standardisation

-Centring means subtracting from every data point \(y\) the overall mean of the dataset \(\bar{y}\): \[\begin{equation} y^*=y-\bar{y} \tag{1.18} \end{equation}\] This yields new data points \(y^*\) and a new mean \(\bar{y^*}=0\) while the standard deviation of the transformed data remains the same: \(s_{y^*}=s_y\).
+Centring means subtracting from every data point \(y\) the overall mean of the data \(\bar{y}\): \[\begin{equation} y^*=y-\bar{y} \tag{1.18} \end{equation}\] This yields new data points \(y^*\) and a new mean \(\bar{y^*}=0\) while the standard deviation of the transformed data remains the same: \(s_{y^*}=s_y\).
 Centring thus shifts the data histogram to be centred on zero, but does not change its shape (Figure 1.3).

 # draw random sample of size 1000 from normal distribution with mean 1 and standard deviation 2, i.e. y~N(1,2)